 Loyola University participates in the Communication Sciences & Disorders Central Application Service, known as the CSDCAS application.
 Please submit ALL materials via CSDCAS.

-In order to be considered for admission to the Master of Science in Speech-Language Pathology program, the materials noted below must be completed and submitted to CSDCAS by February 15 (i.e., all materials must be postmarked by this date).
-Once they are verified by CSDCAS, they will be reviewed by Loyola's admission committee.
-Please note that documents may take up to 4 weeks for verification.
-Please note that it is the responsibility of the applicant to ensure that a completed application and all materials are received by the application deadline.
+To be considered for admission to the Master of Science in Speech-Language Pathology program, the materials noted below must be submitted to CSDCAS by February 15 (postmarked by this date).
+Once the materials and application are verified by CSDCAS, they will be reviewed by Loyola's admission committee.
+The verification process may take up to 4 weeks.
+Please note that it is the responsibility of the applicant to ensure that a completed application and all materials are submitted by the application deadline.

 It is important to understand the application process before submitting your application.
-Please read the CSDCAS instructions and Frequently Asked Questions (FAQs) before submitting your application.
+Please read the CSDCAS instructions and Frequently Asked Questions (FAQs) at the start of the application process.